Michelle L. Lange, OTR/L, ATP/SMS

 Is it possible to get funding for Dynamic Seating components through Medicare?
 What about funding for clients who are on both Medicare and State Medicaid?
-To get the answers, I contacted my friend Andria Pritchett, Executive Director of Clinical Education for Numotion.
+To get the answers, I contacted my friend Andria Pritchett, Executive Director of Clinical Education for Numotion (now Corporate Compliance Officer).

 Will Medicare cover Dynamic Seating Components?

-The short answer is rarely; but coverage is based upon medical necessity.
-Medicare does not directly refer to Dynamic Seating in their LCD (Local Coverage Determination), as Dynamic Seating components all use a miscellaneous HCPCS code, K0108.
-Miscellaneous codes are individually considered by Medicare.
+Dynamic Footrests and Dynamic Head Support hardware will continue to be coded K0108.
+Miscellaneous codes are not typically covered by Medicare.
 It is important that the therapist clearly documents the need for the dynamic components, explaining why these specialty items are needed vs more standard static elements.

 Is there an Appeal Process?

 The ADMC (Advanced Determination of Medicare Coverage) review process can be used to determine medical necessity, depending upon the base code.
 The process may add about 30 days to the pre-work process, but serves as a predetermination, or prior authorization.

 Condition of Payment for power wheelchairs does only consider the base code, but it’s a prior authorization system.
 It doesn’t make it any less likely for dynamic seating to be considered on a PWC than on a MWC; it just eliminates the ability for suppliers to have the dynamic seating reviewed for individual consideration prior to providing it.

 No. An accessory (i.e. a caster) is something that can wear out and then needs replacement.
 Dynamic Seating components are truly “Components” and expected to last for the lifetime of the wheelchair.
 Parts of the Dynamic component, such as an elastomer, can wear out and require replacement, but the entire component should last.

 What about clients who have both Medicare and Medicaid?